5

 Does Canary support tag aliasing or asset modeling?

 Yes.
-Canary uses the Views Service to create tag aliases and asset modeling.
-This means Canary does not require the data to be archived in the historian in a specific format to work with asset modeling.
+Canary uses the Views service to create tag aliases and asset modeling.
+This means Canary does not require the data to be archived in the Historian in a specific format to work with asset modeling.
 This keeps an organization from having to standardize their asset model prior to logging data.
 Instead, Virtual Views are positioned between the client requesting data and the Canary Historian.
 A further benefit is that multiple Virtual Views can be created and access to them is permissions based, allowing system administrators to create custom asset models and tag aliases for individual or groups of clients.

 How do you develop an asset model?